pulabalakavya/Productivity_Tracker/README.md

-# Productivity_Tracker
+# Productivity_Tracker📊

+## **Description**
-SQL-based Productivity Tracker to manage tasks, track progress, and analyze productivity efficiently
+A SQL-based Productivity Tracker to efficiently manage tasks, track progress, and improve overall productivity.
+Users can add, update, and moniter tasks with ease.

+## **Features**
+- ✅ Create, Update, and Delete tasks
+- 📅 Track task deadlines and status
+- 📁 Categorize tasks for better organization
+- 📈 Generate insights on productivity trends